net64-mod/net64-mod.github.io/src/content/wiki/troubleshooting.md

 ### Are Mac and Linux Supported?

 Currently there are no plans to natively support Mac/Linux.
-However, you can try to use a “Virtual Machine” but there’s no guarantee that it will work.
+You can try to use a “Virtual Machine” but there’s no guarantee that it will work.
+Users have seemingly had the most success with Wine and WineTricks, but have yet to get it fully working.

 ### I downloaded a .zip file and all I see are weird files.
 Where is Net64?

-You accidentally downloaded the source code, you need to download the 7z above the source code download ([Net64+ 2.0 Client is here](https://github.com/Tarnadas/net64plus/releases/tag/2.2.0)).
+You accidentally downloaded the source code, you need to download the 7z above the source code download ([Net64+ 2.0 Client is here](https://github.com/Tarnadas/net64plus/releases/tag/2.4.0)).
 Also make sure you downloaded it either from the Net64 Discord or Tarandas’s Github

 ### How do I extract the client from the RAR?

-You need to use a program called "7-zip", once you download and install either one simply right-click on the file and click on `Extract`
+You need to use a program called "7-Zip", once you download and install either one simply right-click on the file and click on `Extract`

 ### I can’t find 16MB under Memory Size/The highest is only 8MB